A new mixed finite-element method for $H^2$ elliptic problems: Introduction

 Strongly imposing essential boundary conditions with some finite-element basis functions is difficult \cite{articl}.
 In addition, it can, sometimes, negatively affect properties of the finite-element method, such as its stability and accuracy~\cite{aziz,MR2501054}.
 Weakly imposing the boundary conditions via a penalty method \cite{MR351118,MR0478662} may help.
 An attractive family of penalty methods are the Nitsche-type methods \cite{Nitsche_1971} for which optimal convergence can be achieved.
 Applications of Nitsche's method to second-order PDEs can be found in \cite{MR2501054,article,aziz}.
 Moreover, Nitsche-type penalty methods have been used to impose essential boundary conditions for some discretizations of the biharmonic and other fourth-order problems \cite{MR2683379,articl,BENZAKEN2021113544}.
 While we are able to impose a variety of boundary conditions directly in our variational formulation, we utilize Nitsche-type penalty methods for a particular case where strong enforcement of the boundary conditions leads to problems establishing inf-sup stability of the discretization.

 At the discrete level, the resulting linear system of our three-field formulation is a saddle point system~\cite{MR2168342}, of the form

 where $U$ represents discrete degrees of freedom associated with both $u$ and $\vec{v}$, while $\alpha$ represents discrete degrees of freedom associated with $\vec{\alpha}$, leading to matrices $A\in \mathbb{R}^{n\times n}, \ B\in \mathbb{R}^{m\times n}$ and the zero matrix $0 \in \mathbb{R}^{m \times m}$.
 In our formulation, $A$ will be symmetric and positive semi-definite.
 This kind of problem appears in many areas of computational science and engineering \cite{MR2168342}.
 For discretized PDEs, the condition number of such systems usually grows like $h^{-k}$ for $k > 0$, resulting in increasingly ill-conditioned systems as the mesh size, $h$, goes to zero.
 This growth of the condition number leads to slow convergence of unpreconditioned Krylov methods.
 Therefore, we employ preconditioning in order to develop a mesh-independent algorithm to solve these systems.
 Two common families of preconditioners are block factorization \cite{MR2155549,MR4016136,MR1762024} and monolithic multigrid preconditioners~\cite{MR3639325,MR3504546,adler2021,MR848451}.
 In this work, we propose an effective monolithic multigrid solvers for the arising saddle-point systems \cite{adler2021,MR3639325,Pcpatch}.
+We note that efficient multigrid solvers have also been investigated for other discretization approaches, including C0IP methods~\cite{MR2217379,10.1007/978-3-642-35275-1_13} and mixed methods using Hellan-Herrmann-Johnson elements~\cite{MR3533246,MR3817803}.

 This paper is organized as follows.
 In Section \ref{sec:background}, a brief summary is given of the Sobolev and finite-element spaces employed.
 The weak forms, uniqueness of solutions at the continuum and discrete levels, and an error analysis are presented in Sections \ref{sec:continuum} and \ref{sec:discrete}.
 The monolithic multigrid preconditioner and the details of the linear solver are presented in Section \ref{sec:multigrid}.
 Finally, numerical experiments showing the accuracy of the finite-element method and the effectiveness of the linear solver are given in Section \ref{sec:numerical}.